Poojitha9475/Educational-Organisation-Using-ServiceNow/README.md

  # Deployment Steps

 1. Create the three custom tables in ServiceNow
 2. Add required fields & field types
-3. Import Form Layout JSON files
+3. Configure the form layouts in ServiceNow Form Builder as per the designs in the Forms folder
 4. Add Client Scripts
-5. Add Business Rule
-6. Configure Workflow
+5. Configure Workflow
-7. Test end-to-end Admissions process
+6. Test end-to-end Admissions process